timkeller/timkeller.github.io/speaking.markdown

 - Kingswood
 - St Andrews
 - Cornwall Hill College
-- Rondebosch Boys
+- Rondebosch Boys Preparatory
 - Kirstenhof Primary School
-- Ministry of Education, Republic of Namibia
+- Westerford High School
+- South African Principals' Association
+- ADESSA
+- FutureEd

+## Feedback

 _We have received awesome feedback regarding your talk last night, from staff and parents.
 It was thought-provoking, challenging and very, very helpful.
 Your manner of presentation was perfect for what we needed to achieve and I think you have helped position our school very well for where we are headed.
 I appreciated the thought and preparation that was put into your presentation enormously and I would recommend that every school should be exposed to a presentation of this nature.
 It was brilliant._
+- Somerset House, Cape Town.